romainducrocq/wheelcc/README.md

 $ ./make.sh
 ```
 - Install the `wheelcc` command system-wide (creates a symlink to the driver in `/usr/local/bin/`)
-    > Or as an alternative, do not install and use `bin/driver.sh` instead
+    > Or, do not install system-wide and use `bin/driver.sh` directly instead
 ```
 $ ./install.sh
 $ . ~/.bashrc